6daniel32/WorkshopInvoicer/README.md

-# Docker LAMP
+# WorkshopInvoicer
-A very basic local LAMP virtual environment created on a docker compose for pet projects
+A design patterns learning project.
+Built on top of on my DockerLAMP project

 ## Turning on your environment